huynguyenliveeo/sentinel1-slc/README.md

 - Since the dataset resides on S3, depending upon the application, users can also directly read the object into memory and carry out their work without having to download, unzip and store them in on-premise or cloud storages.
 - The S3 bucket and objects in it are public.
 Anonymous access is also enabled.
 So users can access the data without aws account/credentials as well.

-We have fully ingested [Sentinel-1A/B Level-1 SLC](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/product-types-processing-levels/level-1) over [Germany](https://github.com/live-eo/earth-on-aws/blob/main/imagery/germany.geojson), which is updated in the interval of 6 days, after they are made available by [Alaska Satellite Facility](https://search.asf.alaska.edu/#/) (ASF)
+We have fully ingested [Sentinel-1A/B Level-1 SLC](https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/product-types-processing-levels/level-1) over [Germany](https://github.com/live-eo/earth-on-aws/blob/main/imagery/germany.geojson), which is updated in the interval of 6 days, after they are made available by [Alaska Satellite Facility](https://search.asf.alaska.edu/#/) (ASF).

 <p align="center">